Welt der Wunder

 Dieser Beitrag ist auch verfügbar auf: Deutsch

-According to the Federal Association for Traumatic Brain Injury Patients in Need, relatives are often dismissed with the words: “The patient has exhausted all treatment options.
-Unfortunately, there is no more hope.”
-But who knows, maybe life in a world between life and death is much more beautiful than we could ever imagine.
-And perhaps scientists will soon be able to shed light on it.
+According to the Federal Association, relatives are often dismissed with the words: “The patient has exhausted all treatment options, unfortunately there is no further hope.”
+But who knows, maybe life in the in-between world is more beautiful than we imagine.
+And perhaps scientists will soon be able to shed light on this dark, unknown world.

 Welt der Wunder - Die App